survivejs/webpack-book/manuscript/building/04_tidying_up.md

 npm install clean-webpack-plugin --save-dev
 ```

 Next, we need to define a little function to wrap the basic idea.
-We could use the plugin directly, but this feels like something that could be useful across projects, so it makes sense to push it to our library:
+We could use the plugin directly, but this feels like something that could be used across projects, so it makes sense to push it to our library:

 **webpack.parts.js**